Medicare Part D Coverage

 - Medicare Advantage Plan

-If you have drug coverage from your employer, TRICARE, etc. it’s important to understand how Part D will work with your current plan.
+If you have drug coverage from your employer, TRICARE, etc. it’s essential to understand how Part D will work with your current plan.

-Compare the coverage you currently have to Medicare Part D drug coverage.
+Compare the policy you currently have to Part D drug coverage.
 Consider all coverage options; Medicare Part D can alter your current drug coverage.

 Your carrier should give you information on any drug coverage you have or may be eligible for, make sure to read them.